Therapeutics

 ADAM22 is a novel therapeutic target for metastatic disease, with a peptide drug based on its natural ligand, LGI1.
 The technology compromises of a clinically validated and commercially ready immunohistochemical assay for the detection of ADAM22 in breast cancer tissue to be utilised as (i) as a biomarker for predicting the metastatic potential of breast tumours in endocrine treated breast cancer patients and (ii) as a companion diagnostic for a novel therapeutic (LGI1) to treat metastatic ER positive breast cancer.

 Star-polymers are a new class of polymer architecture which consist of linear arms radiating from a central core.
-Novel Star-polypeptides discovered at RCSI have been demonstrated to have superior transfection and delivery efficacy compared to current commercially available technologies.
-Therapeutic applications include the delivery of DNA plasmids, siRNA and miRNA to cells.
+Novel star polypeptide-based vectors discovered at RCSI have superior transfection and delivery efficacy compared to current commercially available technologies coupled with improved stability, biocompatibility and immunogenicity.
+Therapeutic applications include the targeted delivery of DNA plasmids, siRNA mRNA and miRNA and incorporation into bioactive scaffolds and medical devices.
+The platform is currently being developed for a lead therapeutic indication in Alpha-1 Atitryosin Deficiency (AATD).

 FKBPL: Novel target for obesity and metabolic syndrome